Anthony-Massaad/Basic-React-Note-App/README.md

 # Basic React Note App

 # Description
-This is a basic note taking app using React and other dependencies such as ```material ui``` to add libraries and icons, which creates an effecient and simpler application.
+This is a basic note taking app using React and other dependencies such as ```material ui``` to add React libraries and icons to assist in adding visuals to the application.

 Makes use of various concepts to create effecient code such as:
 - complex states